awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-access.md

             "Action": [
                 "ssm:GetParameters"
             ],
-            "Resource": "arn:aws:ssm:us-east-2:123456123:parameter/prod-*"
+            "Resource": "arn:aws:ssm:us-east-2:123456789012:parameter/prod-*"
         }
     ]
 }
 ```

-For trusted administrators, you could provide full access to all Systems Manager parameter API operations by using a policy like the following example\.
+For trusted administrators, you can provide access to all Systems Manager parameter API operations by using a policy similar to the following example\.
 This policy gives the user full access to all production parameters that begin with `dbserver-prod-*`\.

 ```
 {